fairmanager/spodr/README.md

 If you want to ensure you have all the latest versions of all dependencies, you can use `--update`. spodr will then ask the registry for every package again to see if newer versions are available and use those.

-You can also just delete parts or the entire package cache at any time and rebuild it from scratch.
+> You can also just delete parts or the entire package cache at any time and rebuild it from scratch.

+Note that others features may imply `--update`, as spodr has a very strong desire to ensure that all packages are always used at the most recent version possible.
+If you want to prevent a certain package version from being used, utilize version locking.

+#### Version Locking

+When spodr generates the dependency tree, you can instruct it to replace certain versions of packages with different versions, thus, *lock* the dependency into a given version.

+When you lock a version, it will be locked throughout the entire global dependency tree, regardless of the location it exists in.

 #### Key conflicts with common package managers